 The effect was first observed by Heinrich Hertz in 1887, but it was left for Einstein to explain (and for which he won the Nobel Prize) in 1905.
 Hertz demonstrated the effect using an apparatus such as shown above.
 Here, an evacuated tube contained two electrodes connected to an external circuit with the anode being the metal plate on which the radiation was incident.
 The photo-electrons emerging from the surface thus had sufficient kinetic energy to reach the cathode despite its negative potential.
 These electrons formed the current (photo-current) measured by the ammeter.

 None of this has to do with the contrived nonsense Satz describes.
 In addition, "rotating photons" do not exist except in terms of the circular polarization which we associate with the E-vector of electromagnetic waves or radiation - but which existence Satz rejects (see "Other daft statements made by Satz' below) and they certainly do not "create sub atoms".
 "Sub atoms" (subatomic particles) are created by nuclear fission processes.
 Thus, one uses a neutron to bombard an unstable (compound) nucleus, say U 235, which then yields two “daughter nuclei” : La 139 and Mo 95, with two additional neutrons released.
 These released neutrons are subatoms - just like the neutrons used to bombard the U 235.
-This diagram encapsulates the process:
+The diagram below encapsulates the process:

 (3) "Quantum mechanics and Relativity do not work well together - therefore either one or both must be wrong: contradictions do not exist in a logical universe."